xieyuheng/inner/persons/yves-lafont/interaction-combinators.md

 year: 1997
 ---

-# Xie: Note about drawing of nets
+# Xie: Drawing of nets

 In the first paper "Interaction Nets", drawing of a net is based on layered-tree,